Interstate 70 in Maryland: Hagerstown to Mount Airy

 After entering the Frederick Valley, I-70's speed limit drops from 70 to 65 mph.
 The Interstate passes under MD 180 (Jefferson Pike) and has a partial interchange with Jefferson National Pike, a freeway that carries US 15 and US 340; eastbound I-70 has ramps to both eastbound and westbound US 15/US 340, while westbound I-70 has only a flyover ramp to westbound Jefferson National Pike.
 Eastbound I-70 receives a ramp from MD 180 and Ballenger Creek Pike and crosses over the state highway before reaching a directional interchange with I-270 and US 40.
-I-270 heads south toward Washington, DC, as the Eisenhower Memorial Highway, taking over the name from I-70, while US 40 (Frederick Freeway) exits to the north and joins I-70 in a concurrency.
+I-270 heads south toward Washington, D.C., as the Eisenhower Memorial Highway, taking over the name from I-70, while US 40 (Frederick Freeway) exits to the north and joins I-70 in a concurrency.
 I-70 heads east as a six-lane freeway and meets MD 85 (Buckeystown Pike) at a single-point urban interchange (SPUI) south of downtown Frederick.
 MD 85 is used to access MD 355 (Urbana Pike).
-The Interstate reduces to four lanes before it crosses over the Frederick Branch of CSX's Old Main Line Subdivision.
+The Interstate reduces to four lanes before it crosses over the Frederick Branch of CSX Transportation's Old Main Line Subdivision.
 On the east side of Frederick, I-70 has a four-ramp partial cloverleaf interchange with South Street and a partial diamond interchange with MD 144 (Patrick Street).

 I-70 heads east from the Frederick area as a six-lane freeway with a speed limit of 70 mph.
 The Interstate crosses over the Monocacy River and Long Spring Branch ahead of a partial interchange with MD 144 (Old National Pike), which includes ramps from westbound I-70 to westbound MD 144 and eastbound MD 144 to eastbound I-70.
 County-maintained Old National Pike parallels the north side of the Interstate east to Mount Airy via New Market, where I-70 has a diamond interchange with MD 75 (Green Valley Road).
 East of New Market, the freeway is also paralleled by the Old Main Line Subdivision as the highways and rail line follow the valley of Bush Creek to just west of Mount Airy.
 I-70 veers southeast for its partial cloverleaf interchange with MD 27 (Ridge Road) at the top of Parr's Ridge on the Frederick–Carroll county line.